-Comp onent Description (1) () Power key • When the computer is off, press the key briefly to turn on the computer. Ŭ When the computer is on, press the key briefly to initiate Sleep.
-When the computer is in the Sleep state, press the key briefly to exit Sleep (select products only).
+Component : Description (1) Power key When the computer is off, press the key briefly to turn on the computer.
+When the computer is on, press and hold the key for 10 seconds to turn off the computer.
 IMPORTANT: Pressing and holding down the power key results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power key for at least 10 seconds to turn off the computer.
 (2) Fingerprint reader (select products only) The fingerprint reader allows you to unlock the computer screen or to resume computer operations.
 The reader does not function as a login device.
 Touch your finger to the fingerprint reader.